humanmade/authorship/README.md

 * No need to keep data in sync between a user and their "author" profile
 * Promoting a guest author to a functional user is done just by changing their user role

+## REST API

+The following REST API endpoints are available:

+## authorship/v1/users endpoint

+This endpoint allows:

+* Searching all users who can be assigned to content
+* Creating guest authors

+## authorship property

+This property is added to the endpoint for all post types that have post type support for `author`.
+This field is readable and writable and accepts an array of user IDs assigned to the post.

 ## WP-CLI

 The following WP-CLI commands and flags are available: